Shipyard Workers and Asbestos Exposure

-Shipyard workers and asbestos exposure is an unfortunate reality because of the heavy use of the mineral in ship components and materials.
-Ships long used asbestos for its light weight, strength, and fire resistance from the boiler room to cabin ceiling tiles.[1]
+Shipyard workers, including members of the U.S. Navy, have long faced high risks of asbestos exposure and resulting mesothelioma.
+Shipbuilding once used asbestos for its light weight, strength, and fire resistance from the boiler room to cabin ceiling tiles.[1]
 This put millions of workers, crew, and veterans at risk of developing asbestos illnesses.

 The United States became a major center for shipbuilding during World War II.
 The shipbuilding boom began with naval ships but continued into peacetime with ships constructed for transport and commerce.